 Professor Colin Timms (C.R.Timms@bham.ac.uk)

-The Handel Institute regrets to announce the death, on Thursday 19 December, at the age of 97, of the distinguished Handel scholar Winton Dean (1916-2013).
+The Handel Institute regrets to announce the death, on Thursday 19 December 2013, at the age of 97, of the distinguished Handel scholar Winton Dean (b.
+1916).
 Dean’s interest in Handel was stimulated at Cambridge during the 1930s by staged performances of the composer’s oratorios.
 His book on Handel’s Dramatic Oratorios and Masques (1959) established him as the foremost Handel scholar of his generation and was followed by two magisterial volumes on the composer’s operas (1987 and 2006), the first a collaboration with J. Merrill Knapp.
-The funeral will take place at Hambledon (Surrey) church on Friday 10 January at 11.30am.
+The funeral took place at Hambledon (Surrey) church on Friday 10 January at 11.30am.
 An appreciation of Dean’s life and work will appear in the Spring 2014 issue of the Newsletter of the Handel Institute, of which he was a founder-member and a benefactor.